To prepare nurses to identify Drug diversion and apply best practices in prescribing controlled substances.

-Adjunctive medications are used to enhance the analgesic effect, reduce side effects and assist with co-existent symptoms.
-Different patients will respond distinctively to different treatments in regard to efficacy and side effects.
-Trial and error is often used in the treatment of chronic pain.
+Adjunctive medications enhance the analgesic effect, reduce side effects and assist with co-existent symptoms.
+Different patients will respond distinctively to different treatments regarding efficacy and side effects.
+Trial and error are often used in the treatment of chronic pain.

 When starting therapy, the dose should be initiated at a low dose and titrated to obtain pain control and minimize side effects.
 Tolerance often develops as a patient gets used to the medication.

 Treatment is typically started with a short-acting medication, and the medication is then titrated upwards to control pain while side effects are monitored.
 After determining the dose of the medication required to provide adequate pain relief with minimal side effects, the medication can be converted to a sustained release form and administered once or twice a day.
 When a long-acting medication is used, breakthrough medication can be given.